mingfujacky/Lecture-Big-Data/ch08_distributed_computing.md

 ---
 # Distributed Computing
-- Distributed computing is to break down a large computational task and distribute it across multiple computers (nodes) to work together collaboratively.
-- Distributed computing is the method of making multiple computers work together to solve a common problem.
+- Distributed computing is the method of making **multiple computers work together** to solve a common problem.
 It makes a computer network appear as a powerful single computer that provides large-scale resources to deal with complex challenges.
+- Distributed computing is to **break down** a large task and distribute it across multiple computers (nodes) to work together collaboratively.

 # Why Distributed Computing?
 - To solve the problem of processing **Big Data** and **complex computations** that a single machine cannot handle.